kuma35/thinking-forth-translate/chapter4.rst

 table stored in memory.
 In this case, the simplest *adequate* solution is using the data structure.

-In Chapter Two we introduced the telephone rate problem.
-In that problem the rates appeared to be arbitrary, so we designed a data structure:
+In :doc:`Chapter Two<chapter2>` we introduced the telephone rate problem.
+In that problem
+the rates appeared to be arbitrary, so we designed a data structure:

 +---------------+---------------+----------------+-----------------+